With Treatment

 Call (855) 304-5885 for 24/7 help with treatment.

-Casa Serena Main House is a residential rehab facility in Santa Barbara, CA that is situated in the 93101 zip code.
-Casa Serena Main House provides residential treatment for substance abuse.
-It provides anger management, 12-step rehab and substance use counseling approach.
+Casa Serena Main House is a residential substance abuse treatment center in Santa Barbara, CA that is situated in the 93101 zip code.
+Casa Serena Main House offers Self-help groups, Housing services and Transportation assistance.
+It offers treatment to women.

 Address: 1515 Bath Street, Santa Barbara, CA 93101 in Santa Barbara County